Now in Walnut Finish!

 Without a stand, the weaver sits with the front beam on her lap and the back end of the loom angled up against a table edge or workbench.
 This gives you a good view of what is being done and allows the light weight of the loom to be backstopped by your body weight as the beating is done.
 This is the traditional way to hold and work this type of loom.

 But what if you don’t have a suitable table or counter in the room where you want to weave?
-What if you want to weave on the back porch one day, under the tree in the backyard tomorrow, upstairs next week and so on?
 What if you want the convenience of just standing up and walking away from the loom when the phone rings?
 Now you see some of the advantages of a loom stand.
 And there are more:

 • the Kromski stand allows you to set the angle of the loom (it is adjustable);